Woody Allen: 1990–2004: Continued work

-Match Point (2005) was one of Allen's most successful films of the decade, garnering positive reviews.
+2005–2014: Career resurgence

+"In the United States things have changed a lot, and it's hard to make good small films now", Allen said in a 2004 interview.
+"The avaricious studios couldn't care less about good films—if they get a good film they're twice as happy but money-making films are their goal.
+They only want these $100 million pictures that make $500 million."
+Allen traveled to London, where he made Match Point (2005), one of his most successful films of the decade, garnering positive reviews.
 Set in London, it starred Jonathan Rhys Meyers and Scarlett Johansson.
 It is markedly darker than Allen's first four films with DreamWorks SKG.
 In Match Point Allen shifts focus from the intellectual upper class of New York to the moneyed upper class of London.
 The film earned more than $23 million domestically (more than any of his films in nearly 20 years) and over $62 million in international box office sales.
 It earned Allen his first Academy Award nomination since 1998, for Best Writing – Original Screenplay, with directing and writing nominations at the Golden Globes, his first Globe nominations since 1987.
 In a 2006 interview with Premiere Magazine he said it was the best film he had ever made.

 Allen reached an agreement to film Vicky Cristina Barcelona in Avilés, Barcelona, and Oviedo, Spain, where shooting started on July 9, 2007.
 The movie featured Scarlett Johansson, Javier Bardem, Rebecca Hall and Penélope Cruz.
 The film premiered at the 2008 Cannes Film Festival to rapturous reviews, and became a box office success.
 Vicky Cristina Barcelona won Best Motion Picture – Musical or Comedy at the Golden Globe awards.
 Cruz received the Academy Award for Best Supporting Actress.

-"In the United States things have changed a lot, and it's hard to make good small films now," Allen said in a 2004 interview.
-"The avaricious studios couldn't care less about good films—if they get a good film they're twice as happy but money-making films are their goal.
-They only want these $100 million pictures that make $500 million."

 In April 2008 he began filming Whatever Works, a film aimed more toward older audiences, starring Larry David, Patricia Clarkson, and Evan Rachel Wood.
 Released in 2009 and described as a dark comedy, it follows the story of a botched suicide attempt turned messy love triangle.
-Whatever Works was written by Allen in the 1970s, and David's character was written for Zero Mostel, who died the year Annie Hall came out.
+Allen wrote Whatever Works in the 1970s, and David's character was written for Zero Mostel, who died the year Annie Hall came out.
 Allen was elected a Fellow of the American Academy of Arts and Sciences in 2001.
+You Will Meet a Tall Dark Stranger, filmed in London, stars Antonio Banderas, Josh Brolin, Anthony Hopkins, Anupam Kher, Freida Pinto and Naomi Watts.
+Filming started in July 2009.
+It was released theatrically in the U.S. on September 23, 2010, following a Cannes debut in May 2010, and a screening at the Toronto International Film Festival on September 12, 2010.